DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 - Limits memory usage
 - Provides progress visibility
 - Reduces blast radius of transient failures
-- Bulk read operation per batch (1 query per 100 records) is efficient
+- Bulk read operation per batch is efficient
+- Batch size should be tuned based on actual record sizes and database performance

-### 4. Modified MongoDB Adapter
+### 4. MongoDB Adapter Implementation

-The waste records MongoDB adapter is modified to:
+The waste records MongoDB adapter implements idempotent upserts:

-1. Read existing records for the batch in a single query
+1. Reads existing records for the batch in a single query
-2. Check each record for version idempotency
+2. Checks each record for version idempotency
-3. Merge existing versions with new version
+3. Merges existing versions with new version
-4. Use `bulkWrite` with upsert for efficient updates
+4. Uses `bulkWrite` with upsert for efficient updates

 ```javascript
 const performUpsertWasteRecords = (db) => async (wasteRecords) => {